-Missing data will not be imputed unless otherwise specified.
+Missing data will not be imputed unless otherwise specified elsewhere in this SAP.
 Missing dates or partially missing dates will be imputed conservatively for adverse events and prior/concomitant medications/procedures.
 Specific rules for the handling of missing or partially missing dates for adverse events and prior/concomitant medications/procedures are provided in Appendix A.